 He has refereed papers for JSPR and was its book reviews editor from January 2009 to January 2018.
 Having joined the Library Committee in 2010, he became its chair in August 2016.
 Since 2011 he has served on the Conference Programme Committee.
 Also in 2011 he became the SPR’s Communications Officer.
-In that capacity he responds to general emails received through the website, as well as looking after the SPR’s Facebook page (from February 2010) and Twitter account (from July 2013).
+In that capacity he responds to general emails received through the website, as well as looking after the SPR’s Facebook page (from February 2010) and Twitter accounts – general (from July 2013) and Psi Encyclopedia (from October 2019).
 He added content to the website until the appointment of a dedicated content manager in March 2018.
 He has been instrumental in obtaining several collections of material for the SPR’s archives and was involved, with Prof. David Fontana, in lobbying for the reissue of the 1999 Scole Report as a mass circulation paperback in 2011.